CSCfi/csc-user-guide/docs/apps/geoconda.md

 module load geoconda
 python

-import os;
+import os
-path = os.environ['PATH'];
-os.environ['PATH'] = '/appl/opt/csc-cli-utils/google-cloud-sdk/bin:' + path
+os.environ['PATH'] = '/appl/opt/csc-cli-utils/google-cloud-sdk/bin:' + os.environ['PATH']

 import ee
 ee.Authenticate()
 ```

-It prints out a long link and asks for a code.
-Copy it to the Web Browser and open the Google log in page.
-Log in and copy the created code back to Python.
+This prints out a long link and asks for a code.
+Copy the link to the Web Browser and open the Google log-in page.
+Log-in and copy the created code back to Python.

 ## Using Allas from Python